cypress-io/cypress-documentation/content/api/commands/origin.md

     [`testIsolation`](/guides/core-concepts/writing-and-organizing-tests#Test-Isolation)
     mode is enhanced from `legacy` mode to `on` mode such that
     - The page is cleared (by setting it to `about:blank`).
-    - All active session data (cookies, `localStorage` and `sessionStorage`) across all domains are cleared.
+    - Cookies, local storage and session storage in all domains are cleared.
 - It overrides the [`Cypress.Cookies.preserveOnce()`](/api/cypress-api/cookies#Preserve-Once) and
   [`Cypress.Cookies.defaults()`](/api/cypress-api/cookies#Defaults) methods.